-OVERVIEW: In October 2015, Congress enacted a revised bipartisan two-year budget deal intended to end years of gridlock and ongoing threats of federal government shutdowns.
-The Bipartisan Budget Act of 2015 was negotiated between the White House and top congressional leaders and set totals for two years of federal funding while raising the debt ceiling.
+OVERVIEW: As Congress begins its First Session in January 2015, the 113th Congress completed actions on federal government spending for FY 2015 in mid-December.
+These spending decisions mark the starting point for potential Federal FY 2015 funds available to the County.
+In October 2015, Congress enacted a revised bipartisan two-year budget deal intended to end years of gridlock and ongoing threats of federal government shutdowns.
+The Bipartisan Budget Act of 2015 was negotiated between the White House and top 2015 2016 LEGISLATIVE PROGRAM | 27 congressional leaders and set totals for two years of federal funding while raising the debt ceiling.

 The new budget agreement extends the nation's debt limit through 2017 and sets its spending levels through September of that year.
 It raises the spending caps set in place in 2011 that required \$80 billion in sequester cuts.
 These caps set by the former budget resolution were \$523 billion for defense spending to \$493.5 billion for non-defense program spending.
 The new agreement raises defense spending to \$548 billion and non-defense spending to \$518 billion, and it suspends the statutory limit on public debt until March 15, 2017.
-With this as a backdrop, federal program spending for FY 2016 was held at FY 2015 levels through a Continuing Resolution through mid-December.
+With this as a backdrop, federal program spending for FY& 2016 was held at FY 2015 levels through a Continuing Resolution through mid-December.
 Congress combined all 12 spending bills into one-the Omnibus-which totaled \$1.8 trillion, and the President signed the remainder of FY 2016 spending totals into law on December 18, 2015.